Gaze Plugin Tutorial¶

 Must return the 7-tuple: (persons_gaze, face_confs, face_bboxes, face_track_ids, face_objs, ray_snapped, ray_extended).

-Gazelle is a scene-level gaze estimator built on DINOv2.
+Gaze-LLE is a scene-level gaze estimator built on DINOv2.
 It processes the entire scene image together with face bounding boxes in a single forward pass, producing per-face gaze-point heatmaps.
+(Its code identifiers and flags retain the gazelle spelling.)

 Source: Plugins/GazeTracking/Gazelle/gazelle_backend.py